passportpowell/Passport-Powell/README.md

 - Code for HR styling (double line) sourced from https://codepen.io/zackw/pen/NqWgPq .

+- Code for course has been learned from Full stack development course via Code insitute.

 - Help was asked using the slack group as radios section allowed all 3 button to be active. solution was found thanks to jeffrey bull.